U.S.S. LOWNDES - APA 154

 and can now say I've had it.
 Who doesn't try the lobster when in Boston.

 Sorry that Clark & Eve Martin weren't there to help us.
-This had been
+This

 uppermost in their minds.
 How can anyone in their right mind being

 in the Tea Party City and not having Boston baked beans?
 Yes!
-Leo or
+Leo

 Art made it a must at our brunch on Sunday.
 To use an expression from